Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 The coolant temperature sensor can be found right next to several other sensors on top of your engine block.

-Clean off any dirt or debris from around where you’ll be mounting your new part by spraying down its surrounding area with compressed air or wiping it down with paper towels dipped into rubbing alcohol, and then, replace all mounting hardware back onto their original positions using new screws if needed.
+Clean off any dirt or debris from around where you’ll be mounting your new part by spraying down its surrounding area with compressed air or wiping it down with paper towels dipped into rubbing alcohol; then replace all mounting hardware onto their original positions using new screws if needed.

 To do this, remove the radiator cap and watch for bubbles.
 If there are any visible bubbles coming out of it, then you have air trapped in your cooling system and it needs to be eliminated before moving on to other possible causes for this problem.